5 Easy Red, White, and Blue Recipes July 2, 2020

 3. Red, White, and Booze

 Let’s get back to the fireworks…and the booze!
-This is a celebration, after all.
+This is a celebratory holiday, after all.
 These colorful cocktails are made to drink responsibly, because why would you want to ruin such a masterpiece?

 - 1 oz Tequila – A Blanco Is Preferred For Optimal Color